 - Post-inflammatory hyperpigmentation (PIH) may occur though this side effect will resolve on its own.
 Strict sun avoidance should be maintained after the procedure in order to prevent exacerbation of post-inflammatory hyperpigmentation.

-How many treatments of Subcision are needed?
+How many Subcision treatments are needed?

 While just a single treatment with subcision can be effective for improving the appearance of acne scars, typically multiple treatment sessions are required to achieve the best results.
-Most patients with moderate acne scars require between three to six sessions of Subcision and it is generally recommended that each treatment session is scheduled between four and six weeks apart.
+Most patients with moderate acne scars require between three to six sessions of subcision and it is generally recommended that each treatment session is scheduled between four and six weeks apart.
 Considering the number of treatments required for best cosmetic results and the time required between each session, the treatment plan can take up to a year to fully complete.
 The good news is that the results that occur are permanent once the collagen in the skin has regrown.

 Can Subcision be combined with dermal fillers?

 Absolutely!
 Dr. Green often utilizes dermal fillers when treating acne scars with Subcision to provide her patients with the best long-term cosmetic results.
 The optimal choice of dermal filler used in conjunction with subcision is dependent upon the type or types of acne scars present.
 Dr. Green combines Juvederm, Restylane, or Sculptra filler products with the subcision procedures to effectively raise the depressed scars and fill in areas of lost volume, giving an instant improvement to atrophic and rolling scars.
-Not only does this technique offer an immediate improvement to the appearance of the scars, but shortly after treatment, the subcision helps to boost the production of the body’s natural collagen.
+Not only does this technique offer an immediate improvement to the appearance of the scars, but shortly after treatment, the Subcision helps to boost the production of the body’s natural collagen.

 What are the contraindications to Subcision?